jfcherng/php-diff/README.md

 // the template class options
 $templateOptions = [
-    // how detailed the redered HTML is? (line, char) 'detailLevel' => 'line',
+    // how detailed the redered HTML is? (line, word, char) 'detailLevel' => 'line',
     // template language: eng, cht, chs, jpn, ...
     // or an array which has the same keys with a language file